Walk and Talk Therapy

 Q: What is mindful walking?

 Mindful walking simply means to walk while being fully immersed in the present moment without a goal or intention.
 During mindful walking, your breath, body and surroundings are used to ground you in the moment fully.
 Mindful walking is an active meditation practice that allows you to become consciously aware of your breathe and each physical step as you move through the environment.
-It can be used in conjunction with a seated meditation practice or to simply become aware of the present moment when moving throughout your day.
 Mindful walking can create awareness of the pleasure of movement in our bodies, release emotions and worries and bring peace into our body and mind.

 Q: What if I see someone I know or if I do not want to show my emotions in public?

 Our walks take place along the paths in beautiful balboa park.
 Typically, during walks we will only cross paths with a few individuals.
-Due to the intense, southern California sun, many clients choose to wear sunglasses and/or hats which can assist in covering emotions that you wish to not have others see.
 If we see someone you know, you can handle it in any manner you wish.
 I will not engage in conversing with others without your consent, so I will follow your lead in how little or much we interact with other individuals.